Facial Trauma Reconstruction

 - Bite/Jaw Irregularities: After trauma, it is possible that the teeth will become badly aligned.
 The poor alignment of the teeth can lead to TMJ, uneven teeth wear and other complications.

 If facial bones have been fractured or broken, they will be treated in much the same way as any other broken bone.
 Of course, a plaster cast cannot be applied to a cheekbone, but the bones can be held firmly together by either wiring or the insertion of small plates and screws.
 Soft tissue lacerations will be treated immediately and sutured.

-Please do not take any facial injury lightly, and always play smart and where proper protection.
+Please do not take any facial injury lightly, and always play smart and wear proper protection.